-In addition to the practical tips, it is also important that you always remember the benefits of the waste-avoiding lifestyle, give yourself more, learn new lifehacks and stay informed at all times.
-Through your own creativity and motivation, the inspiration from the Zero Waste Blog and useful books and magazines, you will manage to stay on the ball permanently.
+In addition to the practical tips, it is also important that you always bear in mind the benefits of a waste-avoiding lifestyle, learn new lifehacks and stay informed at all times.
+Through your own creativity and motivation, the inspiration from the Zero Waste Blog and useful books and magazines, you'll be able to stay on the ball.

 What is Zero Waste?

-Zero Waste is a way of life that avoids waste.
-Those who live according to the associated principle try to produce no more waste with their own lifestyle over time.
+Zero waste is a waste-avoiding way of life.
+Those who live according to this principle try to produce no more waste over time with their own lifestyle.

 Why should you live according to the Zero Waste principle?

-Many people live "zero waste" in order to reduce the natural resources of the earth and to preserve a clean planet for future generations.
+Many people live "zero waste" in order to reduce the Earth's natural resources and preserve a clean planet for future generations.
 In addition to ecological motives, many people are also driven by ethical and financial reasons to avoid waste.

-It's hard to imagine a life that's truly without garbage.
-Nevertheless, some zero waste pioneers manage to put their waste for an entire year into a tiny canning jar.
-The important thing is to view the word "zero" as a long-term goal and not let it scare you off.
-The less trash you produce in your everyday life, the better.
+It's hard to imagine a life without any waste at the moment.
+Nevertheless, some zero waste pioneers manage to put a whole year's worth of waste into a tiny preserving jar.
+It is important to see the word "zero" as a long-term goal and not to let it put you off.
+The less waste you produce in your everyday life, the better.

-The Zero Waste lifestyle in the fight against waste of resources and waste in the environment
+The zero waste lifestyle in the fight against wasting resources and waste in the environment

-After decades of only being able to Advantages of the plastic and the throwaway society in general, we are now getting - among other things with the unmistakable plastic garbage in the environment. - feeling the downside.
-The Zero Waste lifestyle shifts down a few gears and promotes a more conscious use of the natural resources of the only planet available to us, as well as our children and grandchildren.
+After decades of only being able to Advantages of the plastic and the throwaway society in general, we now get - among other things with the conspicuous Waste in the environment - feel the disadvantages.
+The zero waste lifestyle shifts down a few gears and promotes a more conscious use of the natural resources of the only planet available to us, our children and grandchildren.

-I really hope that I could bring you closer to the topic of Zero Waste with this article.
-Finally, I would like to give you here some suitable, further articles that might be interesting for you:
+I very much hope that I have been able to bring you closer to the topic of zero waste with this article.
+Finally, I would like to share some suitable tips with you, further articles that might be of interest to you:

 - Zero Waste Camping Tips

-Do you have any questions, comments or further tips for implementing the waste-avoiding lifestyle?
+Do you have any questions, comments or further tips for implementing a waste-avoiding lifestyle?
 Then I look forward to your comment!

-PS: One of my first blog articles was Plastic free living - tips & tricks.
-Over the years, the number of useful tips in it has increased significantly.
-Feel free to look inside now to grab even more tips on how to avoid waste.
+PS: One of my first blog articles was Living plastic-free - tips & tricks.
+Over the years, the number of useful tips has increased significantly.
+Take a look now to get even more tips on avoiding waste.
 Good luck with the implementation!

 ₁ Naturschutzbund Deutschland e.V.
 (NABU): Plastic waste and its consequences. https://t1p.de/tykc.
 [13.01.2023].